EcomDev/ecomdev-chefspec/README.md

     * It automatically includes matchers from other recipes, that contain such a Ruby file

  * By default it mocks any inclusion of recipes, except described one.
 You can specify additional one by calling `allow_recipe` in spec DSL.
+ * Allows to supply additional cookbook directory for your specs.
+Just add in `spec_helper.rb` file the following code

+        EcomDev::ChefSpec::Configuration.cookbook_path('path/to/your/test/cookbooks')
+        EcomDev::ChefSpec::Configuration.cookbook_path('another/path/to/your/test/cookbooks')

+    It will automatically include the following paths for cookbook search:

+    * Berkshelf or Librarian path if any of those was included before
+    * `path/to/your/test/cookbooks`
+    * `another/path/to/your/test/cookbooks`

 ## Installation